-Assume that you are using the partnership approach2 in your sales process, which simply means your goal is to discover if there is a good fit between you and your client, and whether or not you can effectively solve your client's problems.
+Assume that you are using the partnership approach in your sales process, which simply means your goal is to discover if there is a good fit between you and your client, and whether or not you can effectively solve your client's problems.
 The only way to discover the answers is to ask questions and listen for the response.
 Here are some simple examples:

-2 See article Green Light -Red Light - Yellow Light, www.coachnickray.com/ assets/green_light.pdf
+2 See article Green Light -Red Light - Yellow Light, www.coachnickray.com/ assets/green\light.pdf

 Life Insurance Planning: How much income would your family (or business or partner) need if you died prematurely?
-Will this need change in the future?
-Why is covering this loss important to you?
+How will this change in the future?
+And why is that important to you?

-Retirement Planning: What level of income would you like to count on when you choose to (or must) slow down or stop working?
-How will you adjust your plans for inflation?
-Why is retirement planning important to you?
+Retirement Planning: What level of income would you like to have in place when you choose to (or must) slow down or stop working?
+How will this change in the future?
+And why is that important to you?

 Long Term Care Needs: If you were unable to care for yourself at some future time, where would the money come from to pay for home care or convalescent care?
-If you are spending retirement assets on long term care expenses, will you have enough money to cover these costs?
-Whether you recover or not, will there be sufficient assets to protect those who depend upon you?
+If you are spending your funds on long term care expenses, will you be able to leave your desired amount of assets for other family members?
+Is this OK with you?

-Asking questions like these will enable you to discover if your prospect needs what you have to offer, and also discover if your solutions are right for your client.
+By asking questions like these, you will be able to discover if your prospect needs what you have to offer, and also discover if your solutions are right for your client.
 As the old saying goes: People buy for their reasons - not ours.

-Asking questions will enable your prospect to tell you what his or her concerns are, reveal his likes and dislikes, and indicate readiness to move forward.
-You can't discover the answers without asking pertinent questions.
-Many of us assume we already know why our prospects will buy; I believe this attitude gets us into lots of trouble, especially if we have an inadequate understanding of our prospects' needs and motivations.
+By asking questions, your prospect will generally tell you what his or her concerns are, reveal likes and his dislikes, and indicate readiness to move forward.
+You can't discover their answers without asking pertinent questions.
+Many of us assume we already know why our prospects will buy; I believe this attitude gets us into lots of trouble, especially when we have an inadequate understanding of our prospects' needs and motivations.

 Well-designed and consistently used Fact Finders will solve these problems.
 Standard Fact Finders, which must also satisfy compliance issues, are usually available from your insurance company or broker dealer.
-An excellent additional source is toolsformoney.com.3
+An excellent additional source is toolsformoney.com.